nametable/ScoringEngine/README.md

 # ScoringEngine
-A system for practicing security skills on Linux distros
+A system for practicing security skills on Linux distros.
+This can be useful for the CyberPatriot Competition, other security competitions, or personal use/practice.

 **Author: Logan Bateman**